elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 - skillful system 1 through training, experience, and tacit knowledge
 - thinking takes a lot of effort, our brains conserve energy by relying on short cuts such as heuristics - can lead to biases (e.g. confirmation bias, anchoring, halo effect, priming, availability, sunk cost fallacy, loss aversion)

+### Anchoring Effect

+Relying too heavily on first piece of information

+### Availability Bias

+- Probability influence by availability of situation in memory
+  - What is seen may not be exactly what happens around us

 ### System 2

 - contemplative decision making